nakamorg/nakamorg.github.io/journal/2024-08-19-daily-journal.md

 As of now, I'm very motivated.
 But, let's see how much motivation I can summon to actually implement it.
 I may or may not update this blog if I do actually end up implementing it.
 So, if you are interested, check out my github org [nakamorg](https://github.com/nakamorg).
 ChatGPT suggested using `calbridge` as the project name (along with some other suggestion, of course) - so that's what it will be.

 Side note: For some reason, most of my posts get same publishing date whenever I make a new deploy of the blog (which happens for any change that I make, however minute).
 I need to figure out a way to prevent that.

+[Update (2024-08-20)]: I think if I prefix my filename with date in (yyyy-mm-dd) that should fix the timestamp issue on the blog.
+I've made those changes and trying a deploy.